 In particular, we recommend using a measure like the Bradford Factor to better calculate the impact employee absences have on your business.

-And with accurate data, you can prove or dismiss any hunches you may have.
+With accurate data, you can prove or dismiss any hunches you may have.

 2. Set clear expectations

 Your workplace culture will determine the extent to which absences are 'accepted'.
-That may sound a little strange - after all, no manager wants their staff to be absent - but companies undoubtedly have different expectations around employee attendance.
+That may sound a little strange (after all, no manager wants their staff to be absent), but companies undoubtedly have different expectations around employee attendance.

 Consider Company A and Company B: